nonatorruella/Temporary-facilities-COVID-19/README.md

 (1) The .ipynb file: with a notebook viewer, the details and main comments can be seen.It can be seen just by clicking it here in github.

-(2) In the executable folder: executable/temp_facilities.py.
+(2) temp_facilities.py.
 With python installed, this can run easily in the command prompt.

 I have added the results of a simulation we did, in the output_temporary_facilities.txt with the data in the input Excel file.